ucsf-wynton/wynton-website-hpc/docs/hpc/about/pricing-compute.md

 ## Pricing for prioritized compute ("CPU")

-Cluster compute nodes are purchased by Wynton in units that have 4 Compute Nodes in a single chassis.
-If partial nodes are requested, contributions will be pooled with other requests towards a full system.
-Another option is to pay $170/per member.q slot/share.
+Cluster compute nodes are purchased by Wynton in modules that have 4 "2U" compute nodes in a single chassis.
+If partial nodes are requested, contributions will be pooled with other requests towards a full system. **Another option is to pay $170/member.q slot.**

-**Price per 4 compute node unit: ~$33k USD excluding tax (for 4 nodes in a 2U chassis)**

-SMC RM224Q 2U Quad-Node Server
+### Configuration: SMC RM224Q 2U Quad-Node Server

-Four Hot-Pluggable Compute Modules, each Node Includes:
+This configuration comes with four compute modules, where each node includes:

-CPU: (2) Xeon Gold 6336Y 2.4GHz Twenty-Four-core
+* CPU/node: 2 × Intel Xeon Gold 6336Y 2.4GHz 32-core processor

-Memory: 256GB DDR4-3200 ECC (16x 16GB)
+* RAM/node: 256GiB DDR4-3200 ECC (16 × 16 GiB)

-OS: (1) 1.92TB SATA SSD, 3DWPD
+* Storage/node: 1 × 1.92TB SATA SSD, 3DWPD

-Based on the above pricing, the pricing for CPU contributions is about $173 per CPU/Slot/Share.
+Total price for a module with four (4) node: **~33,000 USD** excluding taxes.

-**As of May 2023, lead times for compute nodes are 6 weeks from order to delivery.** Once the hardware is received, we will schedule time to configure hardware as time allows given priority projects.
-Unless you are purchasing a 4-compute node unit, we will need to wait until we have enough requests to place an order for a whole unit.
+As of May 2023, **lead times for compute nodes are six (6) weeks from order to delivery.** Once the hardware is received, we will schedule time to configure hardware as time allows given priority projects.
+Unless you are purchasing a four-compute-node module, we will need to wait until we have enough requests to place an order for a whole unit.
 If we have capacity, we may be able to provision some shares in advance of the billing.

 ## Pricing for Graphics Processing Unit (GPU)